FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/metrics/listunitprice.md

 ### Current data sources

 * For GCP and OCI, Pricing Data serves as the sole data source for ListUnitPrice, while for AWS, it is the preferred data source due to concerns related to volume/tier-based pricing.
-To determine the relevant price in Pricing Data for a specific charge record, the billing data must include the UnitPriceId.
+To determine the relevant price in Pricing Data for a specific charge record, the billing data must include the SkuPriceId.
 As previously mentioned, when BillingCurrency and PricingCurrency differ, the exchange rate must also be considered.

 ### Prices and Currencies